-The Contractor is advised that the majority of the work to be carried out on this project for the Defour & Quick Bridges extends along the south side of County Road 20.
-A plan showing the general location of the Shepley Drain and affected Property Owners is attached in Appendix "REI-E".
-The Contractor shall have access for the full width of the roadway abutting the proposed drainage works where the said roadway is present, or through the easements as set out in the December 5th, 2017 report by Gerard Rood, P.Eng.
+The Contractor is advised that the majority of the work to be carried out on this project for the Gorski Bridge extends along the south side of County Road 20.
+A plan showing the general location of the Shepley Drain and affected Property Owner is attached in Appendix "REI-E".
+The Contractor shall have access for the full width of the roadway abutting the proposed drainage works where the said roadway is present.
 The Contractor may utilize the right-of-way as necessary, to permit the completion of all of the work required to be carried out for this project.
-The Contractor shall also have access into the driveway as necessary to carry out the removal of the existing access bridges and to construct the new replacement access bridges, as set out on the plans and in these specifications, along with a sufficient area in the vicinity of the bridges to carry out the required construction of the removal and new structure installations and ancillary works.
+The Contractor shall also have access into the driveway as necessary to carry out the removal of the existing access bridge and to construct the new replacement access bridge, as set out on the plans and in these specifications, along with a sufficient area in the vicinity of the bridge to carry out the required construction of the removal and new structure installation and ancillary works.